top of page

 One of the key features of quantum physics is the concept of quantisation, which means that specific physical quantities, such as energy, angular momentum, or electric charge, can only take discrete values rather than continuous ones.

-For example, the energy of an electron in an atom can only have certain levels, and the electron can jump from one level to another by absorbing or emitting a photon, a quantum of light.
+For example, an electron's energy can only have certain levels in an atom, and the electron can jump from one level to another by absorbing or emitting a photon, a quantum of light.
 This phenomenon is called the quantum leap, and it explains why atoms emit or absorb light of specific frequencies or colours.

-Another important aspect of quantum physics is the principle of wave-particle duality, which states that all matter and energy can behave as both waves and particles, depending on how they are measured.
+Another essential aspect of quantum physics is the principle of wave-particle duality, which states that all matter and energy can behave as waves and particles, depending on how they are measured.

 For instance, light can act as a stream of photons with mass and momentum or as an electromagnetic wave with frequency and wavelength.
 Similarly, electrons can act as tiny balls with position and velocity or as probability waves with amplitude and phase.